suncoast-devs/handbook/lessons/full-stack-build-an-app/07-fetching-data.md

 }
 ```

-This should render an _empty_ list of restaurants at first.
+The code should render an _empty_ list of restaurants at first.

 ## Fetching data

 Now we will use the `fetch` method to load the list of restaurants from our API.
 We will do this via the `useEffect` method.
 We will create a `useEffect` with an
-empty dependency array so that the method is called only once when the component
+empty dependency array so that the function executes only once when the
-is first added to the page.
+component is first added to the page.

 ```javascript
 function RestaurantList() {